 Overall, the Meaco Low Energy is a fantastic dehumidifier.
 It excels in warmer environments, but can handle temperatures down to 10 degrees Celsius.
 The large water tank and optional HEPA filter are also great features to have - although the bulky design makes it unsuitable for small rooms.

 Note: There is a smaller 12L version of the Low Energy that's suitable for flats and homes with up to three bedrooms.
 Click here to read our review.
+For a similar model but with faster extraction and quieter operation - without the HEPA filter - there's also the Meaco ABC 12L.

 - Excellent water extraction in warmer conditions